 The following is not meant to be a comprehensive list.
 Rather, it's simply an introduction to some of the issues that may lead to social anxiety and how they manifest.
 If you're looking for a treatment or to learn more about it, make sure you take my anxiety test now.

 Remember, very few anxiety disorders have a single source.
 But the following are some of the ways that social anxiety may develop.

-- Minor to Major Trauma Any type of trauma, especially in social situations, can create social anxiety.
+- Minor to Major Trauma Any trauma, especially in social situations, can create social anxiety.
 For example, physical abuse can create social anxiety in children, as can bullying or getting picked on in school.
 Tripping or having a wardrobe malfunction can cause it as well.
-There are many different issues that can lead to the possibility of social anxiety, and through interactions they can get worse.
+Many different issues that can lead to the possibility of social anxiety, and through interactions they can get worse.

-- Low Self Worth Finally, if you're someone that doesn't think that highly of yourself, your own thoughts can eventually cause social anxiety.
-This still plays a role in interactions, but negative self-talk can be very damaging for your ability to withstand social situations.
+- Low Self Worth Finally, if you're someone that doesn't think that highly of yourself, your thoughts can eventually cause social anxiety.
+This still plays a role in interactions, but negative self-talk can be very damaging to your ability to withstand social situations.